Your genes determine whether you will respond to surveys

-"We found that the behavior of one identical twin was a good predictor for the other," says trick-cyclist Dr Lori Foster Thompson, "but that the same did not hold true for fraternal twins.
+"We found that the behavior of one identical twin was a good predictor for the other," says psychology professor Dr Lori Foster Thompson, "but that the same did not hold true for fraternal twins.

 "Because all of the sets of twins were raised in the same household, the only distinguishing variable between identical and fraternal twin sets is the fact that identical twins are genetically identical and fraternal twins are not."

 The twins bearing the strange genes which made them want to respond to surveys were apparently rare, with Foster Thompson stating that "we found that there is a pretty strong genetic predisposition to not reply to surveys".

 Exactly what gene is responsible for survey-friendliness remains unknown, as is the mechanism by which it works.

 "Is the linkage between genetics and survey response explained by personality, attitudes toward employers, or something else entirely?" asks Foster Thompson.
 She and her colleagues don't know, anyway.